Game Boy Advance Architecture

 The core

-Now it’s time to check the silicon.
-The ARM7TDMI is a cut-down version of the ARM710 with interesting additions.
-The core includes [10] [11]:
+In terms of circuitry, the ARM7TDMI is a cut-down version of the ARM710 with interesting additions.
+The core includes [11] [12]:

 • 16 general-purpose 32-bit registers: While it’s a big step compared to the seven 8-bit registers of the SM83/Game Boy, this is a compromise of the RISC guidelines, which required thirty-two 32-bit registers instead.
 This is because ARM favoured maintaining a small silicon size [13].

-• 32-bit data bus and ALU: Can move and operate 32-bit values without consuming extra cycles.
+• 32-bit data bus and ALU: Meaning it can move and operate 32-bit values without consuming extra cycles.

 • No Memory Management Unit (MMU): Ever since the ARM1, ARM provided an MMU solution.
 First as the ‘MEMC’ co-processor, and then integrated with the ARM610.
 Now, the ARM7TDMI seems to be the only one in its series to provide none, potentially due to the lack of interest (early mobile devices didn’t require sophisticated virtual memory).